What is a Merchant?What Qualifies You as a Merchant? How Do You Secure a Merchant Account?

 A merchant is a business entity that sells goods or services, either directly to consumers or to other businesses.

-In a general sense, a merchant can be any party that sells goods or services.
-A merchant may operate in the brick-and-mortar space, eCommerce, or a combination of the two.
-You qualify as a merchant if you take payments for goods and services.
+In the broadest sense, a merchant can be any person or business that sells or trades goods or services for profit.
+A merchant may operate online, in the brick-and-mortar space, or a combination of the two.
+Essentially, if you take payments for goods and services, you can call yourself a merchant.

-Without a merchant account, you’d be limited to accepting cash transactions.
-You’d also be required to manually conduct your own bookkeeping for tax and other reporting purposes.
+A merchant without a merchant account is limited to accepting cash transactions only.
+They’ll also be responsible for manually conducting their own bookkeeping for tax and reporting purposes.

 What is a Merchant Account?